 - 3 cups (450g) raw whole almonds

-- 1-1 1/2 tablespoons cinnamon (depending on your preference)
+- 1 to 1 1/2 tablespoons cinnamon (depending on your preference)

 - 1-2 teaspoons powdered ginger spice (depending on your preference)